-NOTE: You can run multiple commands more easily by using the edit command to edit a previous command to
+NOTE: You can run multiple commands more easily by using the edit command to edit a previous command to create a new one.

 Compare a subset of a configuration

 You can compare subsets of an active configuration file in the following ways.